php-fig/fig-standards/proposed/http-message.md

     /**
      * Retrieves the URI instance.
      *
-     * This method MUST return a UriTargetInterface instance.
+     * This method MUST return a UriInterface instance.
      *
      * @link http://tools.ietf.org/html/rfc3986#section-4.3
-     * @return UriTargetInterface Returns a UriTargetInterface instance
+     * @return UriInterface Returns a UriInterface instance
      *     representing the URI of the request, if any.
      */
     public function getUri();